gsclara/Urban_dakota_tutorial/README.md

 Coupling of OpenFOAM libraries and Dakota for uncertainty quantificatioon purposes.

+Part of the codes used have been used from the freely accessible resources online (https://www.ehsanmadadi.com/cylinder-mesh/, https://holzmann-cfd.com/community/training-cases/geometric-variation)

+Part of the codes have been developed within out group by: N. Hobeika, I. Padjen and C. Garcia-Sanchez

+Other contributors: J. Sousa, C. Gorle

 ## What is inside?

 casebase1.zip: openFOAM case folder with the cases from 0-90 degres in wind direction